ElvisCuiHan/scGTM/README.md

 ## Usage

-scBCM provides a high-level implementation of various marginal distributions including Poisson, negative binomial (NB), zero-inflated Poisson (ZIP) and zero-inflatd negative binomial (ZINB).
+scKGAM provides a high-level implementation of various marginal distributions including Poisson, negative binomial (NB), zero-inflated Poisson (ZIP) and zero-inflatd negative binomial (ZINB).
 Further, it utilizes particle swarm optimization algorithm in the package ***pyswarms*** to optimize the objective function.
 Thus, it aims to be user-friendly and customizable.

-You can import scBCM as any other Python module,
+You can import scKGAMas any other Python module,

 ```python
 import pyswarms as ps